digitalbazaar/edv-client/README.md

 ## Install

-- Browsers and Node.js 14+ are supported.
+- Browsers and Node.js 18+ are supported.
 - [Streams API][] required.
-Older browsers and Node.js <18 must use a polyfill.
+Older browsers must use a polyfill.
 - [Web Crypto API][] required.
-Older browsers and Node.js 14 must use a polyfill.
+Older browsers must use a polyfill.

 To install from NPM: